About this Qualification

-This qualification reflects the role of individuals working as skilled operators with civil construction plant, who apply a broad range of skills in varied work contexts, using some discretion and judgement and relevant theoretical knowledge.
-These individuals may provide theoretical advice and support a team.
+This qualification reflects the role of individuals working as skilled operators with civil construction plant, applying a broad range of skills in varied work contexts, using discretion and judgment, along with relevant theoretical knowledge.
+These individuals may also provide theoretical advice and support a team.
+Upon successful completion of this qualification, students will gain competencies in operating the civil construction plants listed below.

-Face-to-face classroom, hands-on practical training, and supported self-paced learning.
+Full time comprehensive training program combining classroom learning with hands-on practice in a simulated construction environment.
+Face-to-face training duration over a duration 12 weeks (60 days), Monday to Friday, from 8:30am to 4:30pm.
+Regular attendance is mandatory.
 For students requiring extra assistance, up to 12 months is allowed to complete the course.
 These students will have access to ad-hoc support sessions organised with the trainer to help them progress.

 Qualification: